S-e-m-a-c/Icarus-Mods/README.md

-Semac_IcarusOverhaul_V1.52
+__Semac_IcarusOverhaul_V1.52__

-Updated For Week 58
+Updated For Week *__58__*

-Use any one of the 3 versions (Do not use them at the same time)
+Use any one of the 3 Overhaul versions (Do not use them at the same time)

 Semac_IcarusOverhaul - Base Modpack

 Semac_IcarusOverhaul_Thor - Adds the Thor Dev Hammer in Meta Ration's place

-Semac_IcarusOverhaulExtreme - Changed Hard Mode to Extra Hard (Be Prepaired, adds spawn rates, more hp, harder hitting, faster mobs. it also gives you 5 respawns instead of 3 and more EXP)
+Semac_IcarusOverhaulExtreme - Changed Hard Mode to Extra Hard (Be Prepaired, adds spawn rates, more hp, harder hitting, faster mobs. it also gives you 5 respawns instead of 3 and more experience)

-Semac_Meta_Lantern - This just adds a Meta Lantern that is Fillible to the first Bandage slot in the workshop as a standalone (Already Included in the Overhaul packs)
+Semac_Meta_Lantern - This is a standalone mod that adds a Meta Lantern that is Fillible to the first Bandage slot in the workshop as a standalone (Already Included in the Overhaul packs)

-This Modpack changes a little of almost everything in the game with ideas taken from other mods and combines it all, and also includes JimK_Weapons_Mod
+*This Modpack changes a little of almost everything in the game with ideas taken from other mods and combines it all, and also includes JimK_Weapons_Mod*

 I recommend to use TheOrangeFloof's Floof_LevelingMod with this pack

 Big shoutout and thanks to Jimk72, Critical_Fail, TheOrangeFloof, Pr0f3ss0R and BYR4M

-Change Notes:
+> Change Notes:

-D_AISpawnRules.json
+__D_AISpawnRules.json__

 		Bear, Polarbear, MammothArctic and MammothDesert Population groups changed from 1 to 3

-D_AISpawnZones.json
+__D_AISpawnZones.json__

 		Kea's, Jaguars, Lions, Crocodiles and Komodos now spawn on Olympus